Fruit Crops Edition

 Apples and Pears:

-Diseases: Now that primary scab is nearing the end, or has ended, the focus turns toward summer diseases such as fruit rots (esp.
-Bitter rot), and sooty blotch and fly speck.
+Diseases: Summer diseases such as fruit rots (esp.
+Bitter rot), and sooty blotch and fly speck are the key pests at this point.
 Bitter rot control has been difficult at best in recent years even where management programs have been rigorous.
-Research has suggested Products such as Merivon, Luna Sensation, Inspire Super, and Aprovia may be effective, and longtime reliable broad spectrum fungicides such as omega, captan and ziram should provide control.
+Summer and late season fungicides for summer diseases include: Merivon, Luna Sensation, Inspire Super, Topsin-M, captan and ziram.
 Experience has suggested that the addition of phosphorous acid products such as Prophyt or Rampart to captan sprays may improve control.
-Observations are that these products improve control of other summer diseases such as sooty blotch and flyspeck, and may help suppress scab infections where present.
+Observations are that these phosphite products improve control of other summer diseases such as sooty blotch and flyspeck, and may help suppress scab infections where present.
 Bitter rot symptoms have been appearing for several weeks in southern counties.
-Symptoms increased dramatically in sensitive varieties over the past week.
+Symptoms continue to increase in sensitive varieties.

 Phenology Table: Based on annual observations made in Gloucester County.